YuxinFu-NLP/MAAM-ChLGBT/README.md

 >
 > We look forward to seeing you in Budapest, Hungary!

+## 📢 A Quick Note & A First-Timer's Honesty (September 1, 2026)

+First of all, thank you all so much for checking out MAAM and ChLGBT!

+As we officially step into September 1st, I realize there might have been some misunderstandings due to my initial, rather formal notice.
+To be completely honest, **this is my very first time having a paper accepted to such a large-scale international conference (EMNLP 2026), and I am still getting familiar with its post-acceptance workflow.**

+Because I have no prior experience navigating a venue of this scale, and no senior lab mates to guide me through the administrative and risk controls, **I was extra anxious and wanted to make sure everything was 100% secure before releasing the raw dataset**—which is why I pushed the public release of **ChLGBT** to **early September 2026**.

+To make matters even more "adventurous": **I am flying solo to Budapest all by myself!** This will be my very first time traveling to Europe, my first time taking such a long-haul international flight, and honestly, **the first time I'm leaving Asia**.
+I am basically a complete novice when it comes to travel of this scale, and to be a little vulnerable—**I am quite nervous!**

+---

+### 🤝 Let's Break the Ice & Connect!

+Since we've cleared the air, **please don't hesitate to reach out to me!**

+🔥 **Primary Goal / PhD Opportunities & Research Direction:**
+**I am actively looking for Ph.D. positions / opportunities starting soon!** My core research background is anchored in the **AI Bias & Safety** track, and I am currently looking forward to exploring and expanding into exciting new research directions.
+If you are a professor, a researcher, or a lab looking for a motivated student with a proven track record in this domain, **please reach out to me via email!** I would love to discuss potential Ph.D. openings and how I can contribute to your group.

+**Other ways to connect (I'd love to hear from you!):**
+* Chat about the **MAAM methodology**, discuss the **Bias & Safety** landscape, or brainstorm new cross-domain tracks.
+* Share any advice, **visa tips, or conference survival guides** for Budapest (I am all ears!).
+* Connect as **conference buddies** if you are also attending EMNLP 2026!

+You can drop me an email anytime.
+Let’s connect, clear up any misunderstandings, and hopefully start a wonderful academic journey together!

+> **Best regards,**
+> **Yuxin Fu**
+> yuxinfuNLP@outlook.com
+> *(Author of MAAM & ChLGBT)*
+---

 This repository contains project materials for **MAAM: Anchor-Preserving Compression and Contextual Calibration for Chinese Discriminatory Language Detection**.

 We introduce **ChLGBT**, a fine-grained Chinese LGBT-focused discriminatory-language benchmark with 8,120 manually annotated social-media samples.
 ChLGBT is designed for analyzing discriminatory expression beyond binary detection by separating **explicit bias**, **implicit bias**, and **emotional intensity**.